dawsbot/RelativePath/README.md

 First, you will need to install Visual Studio Code.
 In the command palette (`Ctrl-Shift-P` or `Cmd-Shift-P`) select `Install Extension` and choose `RelativePath`.

 ## Important

+### In Multi root workspaces:

+Everytime you switch to a file from a different workspace the files in that workspace are indexed and cached to improve search performance.
+If you have multiple large projects part of a workspace this might slow you down.

+### In Single project workspace:
-Your workspace may be really big, so please wait for the initial file list to be created.
-This will happen only once.
+The caching of the filelist in the project happens only once.
+If your workspace contains a lot of files please wait for the initial file list to be created.

 ## Options
 The following Visual Studio Code settings are available for the RelativePath extension.
 They can be set in user preferences (`ctrl+,` or `cmd+,`) or workspace settings (.vscode/settings.json).